Why a Laboratory?

 What’s behind Infinite Spark’s LIRIOPE LABORATORY

-There are several overlapping reasons why we’re so interested in creating a theater laboratory space here in Rochester!
+There are four main reasons why we’re so interested in creating a theater laboratory space here in Rochester!

-· First, is simple logistics: the work we make is developmental in nature, so we love working in a more open format of time, space, and collaboration.
-For us, traditional rehearsal periods have always felt cramped—so why not make time and space for the development process to unfold more organically?
+• Process-centered: The work we make is developmental in nature, so we love working in a more open format of time, space, and collaboration.
+Traditional rehearsal periods have always felt cramped, due to the kind of work we make—so why not let things unfold more organically?
 Then, once things have had the space they need to develop, we’ll present them to our audiences.

-Further, and related to developing technique: in our opinion, no other format is as holistic and inherently non-competitive as Lab work.
-The long-form nature of Lab-work frees participants from the common pressure to ‘get it right before the curtain goes up’, which can cut off many layers of exploration and reduce creative freedom.
+• Open-ended, Participant-Centered: In our opinion, no other format is as holistic and inherently non-competitive as Lab work.
+The long-form nature of Lab-work frees participants from the common pressure to ‘get it right before the curtain goes up’, a pressure which can cut off many layers of exploration and reduce creative freedom.
 Instead, because everyone in the room is exploring (and following the work instead of the clock), folks are enabled to develop and apply techniques at their own pace.
-There’s room for everyone’s differences, and different strengths; and there’s space, time, and flexibility to breathe into your craft for the joy of it—for its own sake—not because anyone’s trying to be ‘better’ than anyone else.
+There’s room for everyone’s differences, different ideas, and different strengths; and there’s space, time, and flexibility to breathe into your craft for the joy of it—for its own sake—not because anyone’s trying to be ‘better’ than anyone else.

 Those are the basics.
 To learn more, and to get involved, click HERE and HERE!